Farzad-R/LLM-Zero-to-Hundred/README.md

 <a id="WebRAGQuery"></a>
 <a style=" white-space:nowrap; " href="https://github.com/Farzad-R/LLM-Zero-to-Hundred/tree/master/WebRAGQuery"><b>WebRAGQuery: (Combining WebGPT and RAG-GPT)</b></a>
 <p>
-WebRAGQuery is a chatbot that goes beyond typical internet searches.
-Built on the foundations of WebGPT and RAG-GPT, this project empowers users to delve into the depths of both general knowledge and specific URL content.
+WebRAGQuery is a chatbot that is built on the foundations of WebGPT and RAG-GPT, this project gives the users the ability to utilize the LLM's pretrained knowledge, Duckduckgo web search engine, and chatting with websites.

 Key Features:</br>

-* **Intelligent Decision-Making:** Our model intelligently decides whether to answer user queries based on its internal knowledge base or execute relevant Python functions.
+* **Intelligent Decision-Making:** The GPT model intelligently decides whether to answer user queries based on its internal knowledge base or execute relevant Python functions and access the internet.
-* **Dynamic Functionality:** Identify and execute the most pertinent Python functions in response to user queries, expanding the scope of what the chatbot can achieve.
 * **Web-Integrated Responses:** The second GPT model seamlessly combines user queries with content retrieved from web searches, providing rich and context-aware responses.
+WebRAGQuery supports a variety of searches, including text, news, PDFs, images, videos, maps, and instant responses.
-* **Website-Specific Queries:** When users inquire about a specific website, the model dynamically calls a function to load, vectorize, and create a vectordb from the site's content.
+* **Website-Specific Queries:** When users inquire about a specific website, the model dynamically calls a function to load, vectorize, and create a vectordb from the site's content and therefore, gives the user the ability to ask questions about the content of the website.
+Users can query the content of the vectordb by starting their questions with ** and exit the RAG conversation by omitting ** from the query. ** can trigger the third GPT model for RAG Q&A.
+* **Website summarization:** On demand, this chatbot is able to go through a website and provide the user with a summary of the content.
 * **Memory:** WebRAGQuery boasts a memory feature that allows it to retain information about user interactions.
 This enables a more coherent and context-aware conversation by keeping track of previous questions and answers.
-* **Vectordb Interactions:** Users can query the content of the vectordb by starting their questions with ** and exit the RAG conversation by omitting ** from the query. ** can trigger the third GPT model for RAG Q&A.
-* **Chainlit Interface:** The user-friendly interface is built using Chainlit, enhancing the overall user experience.
+* **Chainlit Interface:** The user-friendly interface is built using Chainlit.
-* **Diverse Search Capabilities:** WebRAGQuery supports a variety of searches, including text, news, PDFs, images, videos, maps, and instant responses.
 * **Overcoming Knowledge-Cutoff Limitations:** This chatbot transcends knowledge-cutoff limitations, providing answers based on the latest internet content and even allowing users to ask questions about webpage content.

 **YouTube video:** [Link](https://www.youtube.com/watch?v=KoWjy5PZdX0&t=266s)